Homemade sauerkraut is incredibly easy, and it only takes a few ingredients to make this tasty probiotic veggie ferment.

 Not all sauerkraut is probiotic, and much of it is actually canned and heat treated.
 The same goes for pickles these days, while historically “pickling” often meant making Lacto-fermented pickles, these days it’s more often home-canned dill pickles or ever-popular bread and butter pickles.

 Fermented sauerkraut is cabbage that has undergone the Lacto-fermentation process.
-This leaves you with a sauerkraut that is rich in the probiotic bacteria.
+This leaves you with a sauerkraut that is rich in probiotic bacteria.

-Canned sauerkraut, however, are preserved using vinegar or heat, or both.
+Canned sauerkraut, however, is preserved using vinegar or heat, or both.
 This type of treatment kills any bacteria present.
 They might make for a delicious tasting kraut alongside some spaetzle or a Ruben sandwich, but it does not have any probiotic benefit.

 There are many types of fermented vegetables, as well as ways to describe them.
 Traditionally, sauerkraut is made with cabbage.
 Depending on the recipe, you can add seasonings, or you can also make a kraut with other vegetables like carrots or beets.